Another Great Trip from Phuket to Krabi

 (above) Shrine and Buddha in "Wonderland" at the Tiger Cave Temple

 (above) And we were also very impressed by giant jungle trees with the biggest buttress roots I have ever seen!
 So, yes it was worth getting achy legs going up and down the steps to this area!
 We did not leave Krabi until after 4pm, making it a full day and a full 3 day trip.
-But now we've done a couple of these trips, Krabi seems much closer to us in Phuket.
+But now we've done a couple of these trips, Phuket to Krabi seems quite close.
 The drive is not too long - maybe a bit far for a day trip, but a weekend trip, just 1 night would certainly be possible.
-Not sure when the next trip will be, but soon.
+Not sure when the next trip will be, but hopefully soon.

 • More about Railay and Phranang beaches